algolia/docsearch/docs/src/faq.md

 The free DocSearch we provide will crawl documentation pages.
 If you want to use it on other parts of your website, you'll need to create your own Algolia account and either:
+ You need to use the searchableAttributes and attributesForFaceting.

 - Run the [DocSearch crawler][7] on your own
 - Use one of our other [framework integrations or API clients][8]